scribe-public/sample-policies/docs/v2/initiatives/rules/k8s/namespace/verify-namespace-duration.md

 :::warning
 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+Ensures that namespaces do not exceed their intended lifecycle, maintaining cluster hygiene and resource efficiency.

+## Description
+This rule verifies that the duration of namespaces in Kubernetes does not exceed the specified limit.
+It performs the following steps:

+1. Iterates over the namespaces in the cluster.
+2. Checks each namespace's duration against the limit specified in the `with.threshold_date` configuration.
+   - If a namespace's duration exceeds the limit, the rule flags it as a violation.

+**Evidence Requirements:**
+- Evidence must be provided by the Scribe Platform's CLI tool through scanning Kubernetes resources.

 ## Evidence Requirements
 | Field | Value |